sourcegraph/cody/vscode/README.md

 ## Free Usage

 Cody is currently in beta, and includes free LLM usage for individual users on both personal and work code.
-While in beta, Cody is also available for free for all Sourcegraph Enterprise customers.
+Fair use limits apply.

 ## Programming Languages